Read, write, and publish

 Facilitator: Jordan Hartt

-Tuition: $117 usd
+Tuition: $117 usd only, for twelve months.

 Registration: available down the page, or contact [email protected]

-This course is about reading, writing, and publishing, designed for serious writers of all levels who want to publish their work—from the comfort of home.
+Studies in Short Fiction is designed for serious writers of all levels who want to publish their work, while studying from the comfort of home.